The First Picture of You

 "The First Picture of You" is a song by English band the Lotus Eaters.
-It was released as the group's debut single in July 1983, and was included on their debut album No Sense of Sin released the following year.
+It was released as the group's debut single in June 1983, and was included on their debut album No Sense of Sin released the following year.

 Recording

 The song was first recorded during a John Peel Radio 1 session in 1982 and, when aired, stimulated a bidding war between major UK record labels.
 It took some time for the band to find the right producer, but they eventually teamed up with Nigel Gray, who had produced for the Police and Siouxsie and the Banshees.
 Recorded at Surrey Sound Studios in Leatherhead, the track features session bassist Alan Spenner, well known for his work with Joe Cocker and Roxy Music.
 Former bassist of the Cure and the Associates Michael Dempsey joined soon after and is featured on the rest of the band's debut album.

-Coyle wrote the song during a cold winter during which he had no heating system.